johntsinger/da-python-p11/README.md

        Note : a cover file already exists, but you can update it with this command.

-     - Get console report :
+     - Get report :

            coverage report

-     - Get html report :
+     - Get html format report :

            coverage html